bekk/funksjonell-frontend/day1/README.md

 #### [Tasks](http://jsbin.com/tetevo/edit?js,console)

 ### Reduce
-The last applicative function we will look at for now is reduce.
+The last function we will look at for now is reduce.
 Reduce applies a function against an accumulator and each value of the array to reduce it to a single value.
 Reduce is different from map and filter in that it returns a value rather than a collection.
 However, the value could also be a collection.

 A classic example  is to sum all numbers in an array.
 This can be achieved using a classic for loop:
 #### Example for-loop